MVDC technology matures, is

 still cautious about the availability and reliability

-of MVDC power converters and circuit breakers.
+of MVDC power converters and circuit breakers.3

 5.2 System economics

-of the lines). the same time, MVDC might offer
+capacity. the same time, MVDC might offer

 other, less direct, economic advantages such as